-A country module is a set of rules that defines which license plates of a certain type and form belong to which country, state, or region.
-See how to enable country modules Country modules tab on page 38.
+A country module tells the system how to recognize which license plates come from which countries, states, or regions-based on how the plates look and are structured.
+See how to enable country modules Country modules tab.

 License plate styles